EdisonCohort2016/training/README.md

 - Learn to create Web Applications
 - Learn HTML, CSS, and JavaScript
-- Learn to access and manipulate the Document Object Model (DOM) with JavaScript and jQuery.
+- Learn to access and manipulate the Document Object Model (DOM) with JavaScript and jQuery
 - Collaborate and work as a team
 - Learn problem solving (anticipatory and on-demand)
 - Develop skills to be able to research and learn independently